 Other courts have held the belief that an engagement ring is an unconditional gift, meaning "not subject to any conditions."
 Therefore, the ring does not need to be given back under any circumstances.

-If an engagement ring is given on a special day such as a birthday, Valentine's Day, Christmas, etc., many courts will not require that the engagement ring be returned.
+- Special days: If an engagement ring is given on a special day such as a birthday, Valentine's Day, Christmas, etc., many courts will not require the engagement ring to be returned.